psanse/BitGraph/install/README.md

 # Linking example (after installing BitGraph)

-The project includes an appropiate CMakeLists.txt and a target main.cpp file in the *src* folder.
+The project includes an appropriate CMakeLists.txt and a target _main.cpp_ file in the _src_ folder.